Communication-constrained hypothesis testing: Optimality, robustness, and reverse data processing inequalities: Preliminaries

 \item (Sample complexity of $M$-ary hypothesis testing.)
 Let $\cP$ be a set of $M$ distributions such that $\min_{p,q \in \cP: p \neq q }\hel(p,q) = \rho$.
 Then $\frac{1}{\rho^2} \lesssim \nstar(\cP) \lesssim \frac{\log M}{\rho^2}$. \end{enumerate} \end{fact}

+We will use the following additional fact that states the dependence on failure probability for simple binary hypothesis testing: \begin{fact}[Failure probability and sample complexity] Let $\psi:\cup_{n=1}^\infty \cX^n \to \{p,q\}$ be the optimal likelihood ratio test for two distributions $p$ and $q$ with uniform prior.
+If $n \gtrsim \frac{\log(1/\delta)}{\hel^2(p,q)}$ for $\delta \leq 0.1$, the failure probability of the test $\psi$ with $n$ samples is less than $\delta$. \end{fact} The fact above follows by the optimality of the likelihood ratio test and a boosting argument using the median.

 We now define Scheffe's test, which is commonly used for simple binary hypothesis testing. \begin{definition}[Scheffe's test] For two distributions $p$ and $q$, consider the set $A = \{x: p(x) \geq q(x)\}$.
 Let $p'$ and $q'$ denote the distributions of $\I_A(X)$ when $X$ is distributed as $p$ and $q$, respectively.
 Given $(x_1,\dots,x_n) \in \cX^n$, Scheffe's test transforms each individual point $x_i$ to $\I_A(x_i)$ and then applies the optimal test between $p'$ and $q'$ to the transformed points.\footnote{Note that $p'$ and $q'$ are Bernoulli distributions with probabilities of observing $1$ equal to $p(A)$ and $q(A)$, respectively.
 The optimal test between $p'$ and $q'$ corresponds to a threshold on $\sum_i\I_A(x_i)$.} \end{definition} It is easy to see that $\dtv(p',q') = \dtv(p,q)$, which implies that $\hel(p',q') \geq 0.5 \hel^2(p,q)$ (using \cref{fact:div}), leading to an $O\left(\frac{1}{\hel^4(p,q)}\right)$ sample complexity of Scheffe's test.
-This dependence is tight~\cite{Suresh21}.
-Formally, see \Cref{prop:Scheffe} in \Cref{app:prelimnaries}.
+This dependence is tight~\cite{Suresh21}, and shown for completeness in \Cref{prop:Scheffe} below.